pingcap/docs-dm/en/benchmark-v1.0-ga.md

 |            618             | -s 125000 -r 320000  |            0.683             |  299.9          |     12.9            |         0.73         |
 |            310             |  -s 62500 -r 320000  |            0.413             |  322.6          |     12.0            |         0.49         |

-### Increase replication benchmark case
+### Increase migration benchmark case

 #### Test procedure

 - Set up environment
 - Use sysbench to create the table and generate the initial data in upstream MySQL
 - Start DM-task in the `all` mode, and wait until the task enters `sync` unit
-- Use sysbench to generate incremental data in upstream MySQL, use `query-status` to watch the DM replication status, and observe the monitoring metrics of DM and TiDB on Grafana
+- Use sysbench to generate incremental data in upstream MySQL, use `query-status` to watch the DM migration status, and observe the monitoring metrics of DM and TiDB on Grafana

 #### Benchmark result for incremental replication